 In yet another impressive feat of architecture, Zaha Hadid’s 44-storey skyscraper joins pieces by Arata Isozaki and Daniel Libeskind in the heart of a new development in Milan.
 The avant-garde 170 m tower contorts as it rises, presenting a host of engineering challenges.

-The 67,000 m² building features 39 storeys reserved for high-level executive functions, and combines this with easy connections from the galleria to the city and the local metro station below, via a shopping area within a bifurcated covered walkway at the foot of the building.
-The twisted, algorithmically controlled building enabled users to enjoy spectacular views from the most opportune place on each storey, but required a carefully considered design.
+The 67,000 m² building features 39 storeys reserved for high-level executive functions, and combines this with easy connections from the galleria to the city and the local metro station below via a shopping area within a bifurcated covered walkway at the foot of the building.
+The twisted, algorithmically controlled building enables users to enjoy spectacular views from the most opportune place on each storey, but required a carefully considered design.

 Despite its complex appearance, we opted for a conventional central core to provide lateral stability and kept the structure as simple as possible.
 We were unable to utilize straight, central columns since their relationship to the core would change at each level, so instead we proposed high-strength steel perimeter columns, tapering through the building, with carefully-designed curves which would simultaneously provide support and a template for the glazed façade.

 Again, the torsion applied by the building’s shape required us to investigate in detail the properties of these large panels of glass.
 Six types of panel were utilised in a double-skin; warm- and hot-bent glass were specified in areas of extreme warp.
 The inner skin and the concrete floors are sealed at each level, allowing flexibility in the cavity and the position of the outer skin.

 Zaha Hadid-designed twisting office tower, rising above downtown Milan

 Zaha Hadid Architects